 100 yen shop

 100 yen shops in Japan are great place to look for gifts for your family, friends, coworkers, and yourself.
-They offer daily necessities, designer stationery, and delectable consumables for only ￥100 (sometimes a little bit more).
+They offer daily necessities, designer stationery, and all kinds of products for only ￥100 (often before tax).
 Usually the quality and designs of the products are surprisingly good for their prices and there are some useful and innovative goods.
-Three popular 100 yen shops in Japan are Diaso, Can Do, and Seria.
+Three popular 100 yen shops in Japan are Daiso, Can Do, and Seria.